Are you curious about what a virtual assistant is and what they do? Are you thinking about hiring one but don't know where to start?

 Virtual assistant services fall under the wide umbrella of outsourcing.
 Want to learn more about the history of virtual assistants?
 Read all about the rise of the virtual assistant here!

 VAs have a wide range of skills and expertise.
 Their work can be divided into three broad categories:

 - Systems Support

-Many VAs specialize in providing administrative support.
-Just like a regular administrative assistant, they are pros at administrative tasks like:
+Many VAs specialize in providing administrative services.
+Just like a regular administrative assistant, they're pros at administrative tasks like:

-You can definitely count on your VA’s organizational skills.
-They are quite flexible too, so you can talk to them about other specific tasks you want them to do.
+You can definitely count on your VA’s organizational skills, too!
+They're quite flexible, so you can talk to them about other specific tasks you want them to do.

 These are just a few examples of what a VA can do for your business.
 But this barely scratches the surface.